MWL91/behat-presentation/README.md

 As you see, we need to write only one new definition to make it works, all others are already covered.

 Now when we run `vendor/bin/behat` we see that our new scenario dosn't have step.
-When we select `FeatureContext` class, we will generate new definition, but as you see it'ss just one method.
+When we select `FeatureContext` class, we will generate new definition, but as you see it's just one method.

 ```php
 /**